 PEER ADVISOR

 During the summer, the incoming freshman class has several events to get themselves acquainted with the school such as orientation and school dinners.
-As a peer advisor, I serve as a mentor to the students and help organize and host these summer events.
-I just finished my last summer as a Peer Advisor in 2024.
+As a peer advisor, I served as a mentor to the students and helped at these summer events.
+I finished my last summer as a Peer Advisor in 2024.

 VOLUNTEERING